HTV04/yuescript-p8/README.md

 * `\` is no longer a chain operator, because it is used as an operator for floor division in PICO-8 Lua.
 Use `::` instead.
   * `\=` can now be used for update assignment.
   * The `//` operator is no longer supported, as it is replaced by `\` in PICO-8 Lua.
-* Implicit returns for the root scope are no longer generated, as they are not supported in PICO-8 Lua.
+* Implicit returns are no longer generated to help save tokens after compilation.
+  * Returns must now be explicitly stated, like Lua.
-  * The corresponding compiler option has been removed as well.
+  * The compiler option for implicit root returns has been removed as well.

 Additionally, the following changes have been made to Lua code generation: